mjziebarth/REHEATFUNQ/docs/usage/installation.rst

 the instructions presented therein, extract the :code:`compile` and :code:`wheels` subfolders into the :code:`vendor` directory of this repository.

-Then, you can build and run the Docker image as above:
+Then, you can build and run the Docker image as above (you might want to rename the container according to the REHEATFUNQ version you are using---unless stated otherwise, the following versions are compatible with :code:`vendor-1.3.3.tar.xz`):

 .. code :: bash